brooklynrail/brooklynrail-platform/content/events/2020/11/holiday-screening-raymond-pettibon-and-toni-morrison-from-david-koh.md

 event_platform:
   - zoom
 ---
-We'll be screening Raymond Pettibon and Toni Morrison from David Koh.
+We'll be screening films from Raymond Pettibon and Toni Morrison from film producer David Koh.
 Tune in on Zoom for the link and password!